magento/magento2-functional-testing-framework/docs/getting-started.md

 If the Nginx Web server is used on your development environment, then **Use Web Server Rewrites** setting in **Stores** > Settings > **Configuration** > **General** > **Web** > **Search Engine Optimization** must be set to **Yes**.

-or via command line:
+Or via command line:

 ```bash
 bin/magento config:set web/seo/use_rewrites 1
 ```

-Clean the cache after changing the configuration values:
+You must clean the cache after changing the configuration values:

 ```bash
 bin/magento cache:clean config full_page